 2009 Stephen Curry National Treasures RPA RC #206

 Good luck getting your oven mitts on this bad mamma JAMA.

 Undoubtedly his most valuable rookie card by a wide margin, a PSA 10 version of Curry’s 2009-10 Playoff National Treasures went for a mind-blowing price of $99,999 on 7/10/2020.

-The price blows the others out of the water for a couple of reasons.
-It’s only numbered to 5 making it the rarest option by far, while there are a large player patch and an autograph located on the front.
+The price blows the others out of the water for several reasons.
+It’s only numbered to 5, making it the rarest option by far, while there are a significant player patch and an autograph on the front.
 He’s also featured in his Warriors shirt rather than his Davidson jersey, making it even more desirable for the average collector.